Kojlax/GmodAutohop/README.md

 Causes +bhop to send a +jump input only if

-The player is both on the ground AND has not jumped the previous frame, OR this is the first frame +bhop has been held.
+The player is both on the ground AND has not jumped the previous frame

+OR this is the first frame +bhop has been held.